hasan-mia/book-reacommendation/README.md

 ## Book Recommendation with Prisma and GoogleBooks API - Documentation

-This is the book recommendation REST API with authentication and authorization with Prisma and google book api.
+This is the book recommendation REST API with authentication and authorization with Prisma and google Book api.where user can recommend or review with rating the specific book.
+All book recommendations/ review are displayed in the review route and All review is displayed with auto loading while scrolling down.
+To recommend / review User Must have to login with Name, Email and Password.

-1. For REST API I used express and prisma
+1. For REST API use express, prisma, MySQL
-2. For the frontend I used REACT
+2. For the frontend I used REACT with tailwind and Redux with Redux-Toolkit

 ### Folder and File Stracture